The Best Fictional TV & Movie Teachers Of All Time

 Scholastic’s “The Magic School Bus” follows Ms. Valerie Frizzle and her class as they set off on field trips.
 Based on the best-selling book series of the same name, “The Magic School Bus” takes kids on a virtual bus ride.
 Magically transforming into a plane, submarine, spaceship or surfboard, this bus carries Ms. Frizzle and her students on super adventures and teaches them about science.
 Ms. Frizzle is an eccentric and fun teacher that any student would love to have.
 We’re sure her adventures made the school day fly by.
 Ms. Frizzle was voiced by Lily Tomlin.

-Comment your favorite fictional teacher below.
+Comment on your favorite fictional teacher below.